MaryMahmoodi/P300-classification-/README.md

 % 3.
 Run: Main_P300_featureextraction_classification.m file in the folder ...\P300_featureextraction_classification
 or you can run Test_pretrainedP300Classifier.m to see the results with the pretrained classifier (l_subi.mat) for each subject
+The code writes the trial, the target stimulus label and the estimated labels for each trial.